melaniebrgr/learning-computer-science/02-programming/04-design-patterns/mediator-pattern/mediator-pattern.md

 For example, we have smart home appliances

-- coffe machine makes coffee on weekday mornings but not weekends
+- coffee machine makes coffee on weekday mornings but not weekends
 - sprinklers turn on every 15 minutes unless it's rained
 - alarm that goes off in the morning and turns on the coffee machine
 - calendar checks appointments and sets alarm